This guide to Caribbean island hopping is authored by Leo (with some additions by me, Nina!)

 Food and Culture

-There, visit Sam Sharpe Square, which is full of people from the city and has a cobblestone plaza with historical landmarks.
-This is where you can go to the Montego Bay Cultural Center and learn about the unique town’s history.
-You can also learn about Sam Sharpe Square and what it means.
+Visit Sam Sharpe Square, a local hangout with a cobblestone plaza and historical landmarks.
+This is the site of the Montego Bay Cultural Center, where you can go to learn about the unique town’s history.
+You can also learn about Sam Sharpe Square and what it means to locals.